AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-spin-viewer-about/c-html5-spin-viewer-customizingviewer/r-html5-spin-viewer-customize-zoominbutton.md

 ---
 description: Clicking or tapping this button zooms in on an image in the main view.
 This button does not display on mobile phones in order to save screen real estate.
 You can size, skin, and position this button by using CSS.
-seo-description: Clicking or tapping this button zooms in on an image in the main view.
-This button does not display on mobile phones in order to save screen real estate.
-You can size, skin, and position this button by using CSS.
-seo-title: Zoom in button

 solution: Experience Manager
 title: Zoom in button
-uuid: 86e5806b-a711-440c-95b6-a35420667182

 feature: Dynamic Media Classic,Viewers,SDK/API,Spin Sets
 role: Developer,Business Practitioner
 ---